 - Federal crimes are charged in federal court when they involve national interests, cross borders, or trigger involvement from agencies like the FBI or IRS.

-- Our firm provides aggressive, experienced federal defense in Arlington, TX and offers immediate case evaluations and no-cost consultations to begin building your defense.
+- Our firm provides aggressive, experienced federal defense in Arlington, TX and is ready to step in now with a free case review and federal courtroom experience.

 Free book